kvdmolen/DTIP/pages/whitepaper.md

 This is where ecosystem credentials like Gaia-X participation or iSHARE membership naturally fit.
 They become anchors in trust chains—not gatekeepers for participation, but evidence that providers can choose to recognize.
 An organization without Gaia-X credentials can still participate if the provider accepts other trust anchors; one with Gaia-X credentials gains automatic trust from providers who recognize that chain.

-**Distinguishing the two chain types:** Delegation chains transfer specific access rights through Access-VCs and Delegation-VCs, flowing down from the data owner.
+**Distinguishing the two chain types:** Delegation chains transfer specific access rights through embedded Access Credentials, flowing down from the data owner.
 Trust chains establish identity and trustworthiness through public credentials, flowing up to trusted root authorities.
-Once a provider verifies an unknown party through their trust chain, the typical next step is issuing them an Access-VC—converting verified trust into concrete access rights.
-This Access-VC is usually non-delegatable, since the provider verified this specific party, not their potential subcontractors.
+Once a provider verifies an unknown party through their trust chain, the typical next step is issuing them an Access Credential—converting verified trust into concrete access rights.
+This credential is usually non-delegatable, since the provider verified this specific party, not their potential subcontractors.

 Each verification step involves resolving the issuer's DID Document, checking their public credentials, and verifying signatures.
 The entire process requires no interaction with any party—just DID resolution and cryptographic verification.